 - 1 tsp salt

-- Add beans, tomato sauce, broth, salt and pepper.
+- Add beans, tomato sauce, tomato paste, vegetable broth, bay leaves, salt and pepper.
 Bring to a boil, cover and cook on low for 15 minutes.

 - Add pasta, stir, cover and simmer for another 10 minutes.

-- Serve warm garnished with fresh herbs and Parmesan cheese if desired.
+- And parsley and serve warm garnished with Parmesan cheese, if desired.

-Freeze in an airtight glass container for up to 3 months.
-Then thaw on a counter overnight and reheat.
+- Freeze: Cook, cool completely and freeze in an airtight container for up to 3 months.
+Thaw in the fridge overnight.
 You could reheat from frozen too, just will take longer.

-- You can add any ground meat or Italian sausage by cooking it first and breaking into pieces.
+- Ground meat: You can add ground beef or Italian sausage, or pancetta by cooking and breaking it into pieces first.

-- You can also make soup with water and add Parmesan rind to it and/or more olive oil and butter at the end.
+- Other variations: You can also make soup with water and add Parmesan rind to it and/or more olive oil and butter at the end.